 Graduated from the University of Southern California's acclaimed film scoring program (SMPTV) as a BAFTA LA scholarship recipient, Peter was mentored by distinguished composers such as Alan Silvestri (Back to the Future, Forrest Gump) and Laura Karpman (Lovecraft Country).
 He previously read music at King's College and the Royal Academy of Music in London.

-Peter is a member of the Television Academy (EMMYS).
+Peter is a member of BAFTA US, and the Television Academy (EMMYS).